Starlink vs. T-Mobile: What is the Better Rural Internet Solution

 Both Starlink and T-Mobile's home internet plans feature unlimited data, so you don't have to worry about the possibility of overage charges.
 However, like any internet provider, unlimited data usually comes with caveats.

-Since Starlink and T-Mobile moderate the bandwidth of their network, customers that use an extraordinary amount of data within a month will be slowed down by the ISP.
+Since Starlink and T-Mobile moderate bandwidth on their networks, customers who use an excessive amount of data in a month will be slowed down by the ISPs.
 T-Mobile states that customers who use more than 1.2 terabytes of data within a month could be subject to slower speeds.
-Starlink also states it moderates bandwidth for heavy data users but doesn’t list a specific amount.
+Starlink also states it moderates bandwidth for heavy data users, but doesn't list a specific amount.

 Satellite Internet vs 5G

-How these two technologies work makes a difference in how they’ll perform in your particular situation, and knowing how they work may help you decide what to do.
+How these two technologies work makes a difference in how they'll perform in your particular situation, and knowing how they work may help you decide what to do.
 Starlink delivers internet via thousands of low-earth orbit satellites.
-What makes it different from other satellites is the altitude at which they orbit, significantly cutting down on latency and making your internet much more responsive.
-It’s still slower than wired cable and fiber, but the technology is still evolving, so there’s room for improvement.
-For Starlink to work, it needs an open view of the sky with few obstructions.
+What makes it different from other satellites is the altitude at which they orbit, which significantly reduces latency and makes your internet much more responsive.
+It's still slower than wired cable and fiber, but the technology is still evolving, so there's room for improvement.
+For Starlink to work, it needs an unobstructed view of the sky.
 This can be a problem for homes surrounded by woods or mountains.

 5G home internet works off the same mobile signal that your smartphone does.
-The wireless gateway features a stronger antenna that picks up the signal, acting as a permanent hotspot for your home.
-Like your smartphone, your signal strength is based on your proximity to your carrier’s cellular tower.
+The wireless gateway features a stronger antenna that improves signal reception, acting as a permanent hotspot for your home.
+Like your smartphone, your signal strength is based on your proximity to your carrier's cellular tower.

 Our Verdict